 - Cinema and audiovisual production: (for example: development producers, executive producers, production coordinators, production designers, director of photography, lighting technicians and sound mixers, sales and distribution department);

-- Built heritage adaptive reuse (for example: architects, conservators, cultural associations);
+- Heritage and craft (for example: architects, conservators, cultural associations);

 - Design (for example: designers and fashion designers).